simon-zhang36/datasciencecoursera/Getting and Cleaning Data/project/Codebook.md

 signals), look at the respective metadata file (data/features_info.txt and REAMDE.txt).

-The features in the final tidydata.csv/tidydata.txt in the mean of the 86 features shown above(excluding the Subject and activity value)
+The features in the final tidydata.txt are the mean of the 86 features shown above(excluding the Subject and activity value), which are  "Mean of " plus the feature names shown above.